ANCIR/grano/docs/rest_api.rst

 ::

-    GET /api/1/schemata
+    GET /api/1/projects/<slug>/schemata

-Retrieves a collection of all schemata that are currently available on grano.
+Retrieves a collection of all schemata that are available in the context of the project identified by ``slug``.
 Standard :ref:`pager` arguments are available.

 ::

-    GET /api/1/schemata/<name>
+    GET /api/1/projects/<slug>/schemata/<name>

 Retrieves a single schema from the API, including all attributes.